AndersDeath/diary2/000-current.md

 # 14 May - Dienstag - Berlin - 600 Tag der Einwanderung - Hot Sunny

 I did it and talked to Paul about my quitting.
 He was not so happy about it but got it with understanding.
 Now I am in two weeks transition period when I aleady quit from my curreny job but don't join to new one.
 It's always painful thing for me.
+Due to money problem I canont join to Toasmasters this month.